Unleash/unleash/website/docs/reference/deploy/environment-import-export.md

 ### Import rejection

-Import can be rejected when:
+An import will be rejected if:
 * the exported and imported context fields have conflicting context fields values.
 If the context fields don't exist in the target environment they will be created.
 * the target Unleash instance doesn't have a matching segment.
 The actual constraints in the segment can be different.
 The matching is done by the segment name.
 * the exported strategies include custom strategies that don't exist in the target Unleash instance.
 The matching is done by the strategy name.